figure-io/polymer-timeseries/README.md

 #### el.yMax

 Defines the maximum value of the y-axis domain.
+Default is `null`.

 ``` javascript
 el.yMax = 1;